alinnman/celestial-navigation/INSTALL.md

 You are also advised to make copies (and modifications) of the supplied samples [starfixdata.chicago.py](starfixdata.chicago.py) or [starfixdata.sea.py](starfixdata.sea.py) to support your workflow and observations.
+There are also Jupyter notebooks availabe, see below.

 The Nautical Almanac must be used manually to get the GP (ground point) of your observations.
 Currently the almanacs of [2024](2024_Nautical_Almanac.pdf)